marceloboeira/certifications/README.md

 ## Certifications

 * SAA-C02 - AWS/[Solutions Architect Associate](solutions-architect-associate/) - This is the first recommended certification for technical roles, it is a high-level overview of the core-components of AWS and its main-features
+* SAP-C01 - AWS/[Solutions Architect Professional](solutions-architect-professional/) - The exam is designed for professionals who work with infrastructure in a cloud-architecture focused job
 * DAS-C01 - AWS/[Data Analytics - Specialty](data-analytics-specialty/) - The exam is designed for professionals who work with data in a data-analytics focused job

 ## Structure